 Hanzi normally consists of two subsets, Simplified Chinese characters (Hans) and Traditional Chinese characters (Hant).

-Kanji is used in Japanese in addition to two other scripts (hiragana and katakana), together known as Jpan (ISO 15924 code).
+Kanji is used in Japanese in addition to two other scripts (Hiragana and Katakana), together known as Jpan (ISO 15924 code).

 Hanja is used in Korean in addition to the Hangul script, together known as Kore (ISO 15924 code).

-The relationship between Hanzi, Kanji and Hanja is as shown below, Hanzi (Hans & Hans), Kanji and Hanjia are both therefore covered by CGP.
+The relationship between Hanzi, Kanji and Hanja is as shown below, Hanzi (Hans & Hans), Kanji and Hanjia are all therefore covered by CGP.

 Figure 4: Hanzi, Kanji & Hanja